Once in a Lifetime (Blutengel album)

 Once in a Lifetime is a live album from German futurepop band Blutengel.
-It was recorded in Berlin released as a 2xCD album, DVD and Blu-ray.
+It was recorded in Berlin and released as a 2xCD album, DVD, and Blu-ray.
 It is the first Blutengel release on Blu-ray format.
-Three of the songs performed were symphonic versions, Die With You & Ein Augenblick were both originally performed at 2012 Gothic Meets Klassik festival, and No Eternity was later performed along with a selection of songs from Monument for a classical tour.
+Three of the songs performed were symphonic versions: Die With You & Ein Augenblick were both originally performed at 2012 Gothic Meets Klassik festival, and No Eternity was later performed along with a selection of songs from Monument for a classical tour.
 All three of these symphonic versions were omitted from their 2014 symphonic album Black Symphonies (An Orchestral Journey) and exist only on this album.